networkengineeryong/Softether-VPN-With-Dnsmasq/SoftEther VPN Server config guide.md

 1. Management of VPN Server or VPN Bridge
 2. Management of VPN Client
-3. Use of VPN Tools (certificate creation and Network Traffic Speed Test Tool)
+3. Use of VPN Tools (certificate creation and Network Traffic Speed server Tool)

 Select 1, 2 or 3: 1